-Each bidder should provide a specific list of the equipment suppliers being used and their factory and manufacturing process certifications.
-Minimum standards should be set in the RFP and bidders should note where they have met or exceeded those standards.
+Each bidder should provide a specific list of the equipment suppliers being used, their factory and manufacturing process certifications, and any product specifications.
+Minimum standards, such as "buy America" requirements or other foreign sourcing restrictions, should be set in the RFP and bidders should note where they have met or exceeded those standards.